eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 # Vehicles and Routes

-Initially, we will define a vehicle with a route owned by him only:
+Initially, we will define a vehicle with a route that belongs to it:

 ```xml
 <routes>